ivan-guerra/programmador.com/content/posts/keylogger.md

 You'll notice that `FileRecorder::Transmit()` opens and closes the file handle each time its called.
 Not the most efficient method of performing file IO.
 However, the comment in the code explains the reasoning.
-If the keylogger is suddently halted, there's no guaranteee that the data sent via the stream will have been flushed to the file.
+When you halt the keylogger, there's no guarantee that the data sent via the stream gets written to the file.
 Explicitly closing the file handle flushes the stream contents.
 In retrospect, this would have been a good use case for using `std::ostream::flush`[^3].

 The `NetworkRecorder` uses a wrapper around a Linux/Windows UDP socket to